grumdrig/colossal/README.md

 -------------

-The code examples and discussion below are slight spoilers, since the means of programming in Adventure is meant to be discovered in a gamelike fashion.
+The code examples and discussion below are slight spoilers, since the means of programming in Colossal is meant to be discovered in a gamelike fashion.
 So stop reading this now.

 Still here?
 Here's a "Hello, World!" script: